Tyre Nichols funeral draws civil rights leaders, U.S. vice president

 Antonio Romanucci, another lawyer for his family, has said Nichols also was a strong supporter of Black Lives Matter, a cause for which he gave his life, "and essentially what that makes him is a martyr."

-(Reporting by Alyssa Porter in Memphis; Additional reporting by Tyler Clifford, Jonathan Allen, Rich McKay and Brendan O'Brien; Writing by Steve Gorman; Editing by Cynthia Osterman)
+(Reporting by Alyssa Porter in Memphis; Additional reporting by Tyler Clifford, Jonathan Allen, Rich McKay and Brendan O'Brien; Writing by Steve Gorman; Editing by Cynthia Osterman and Lisa Shumaker)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))